giovannipelosi/heating-consumptions-prediction/README.md

     end

+nets (1,2,3,4,5) are ffnn trained on the sliding_horizon dataset nets(6,7) are lstm nn trained on the incremental dataset with 11 features nets(8) are ffnn trained on the incremental dataset with 26 features

 ##### Elec -> worse than smaller datasets
     "3"    "0.07161"     "8"    "0.17826"    "3"    "0.054087"
     "4"    "0.072802"    "3"    "0.18829"    "2"    "0.054209"